cowrie/cowrie/INSTALL.rst

 In source-checkout mode, the repo root *is* the state directory.
 ``cowrie start`` detects this and skips the ``cowrie init`` step.

-Step 4: Initialise the state directory
+Step 4: Initialize the state directory
 **************************************

 (Skip this step if you are using a source checkout.)